makrai/notes/kratzer88-stage-level-individual-level-pred.md

 c-command them.
 They 3re interpreted lJS def1ntte descriptions ("the sheep that John owns_).
 But 1f we treat pronouns ltlce •them_ above as E-type pronouns, we can dispense with the exlstenttal closure operation for texts altogether.
-This means that the only �vail able existential closure operation Is existential closure of the nuclear scope.
+This means that the only avail able existential closure operation Is existential closure of the nuclear scope.
 And it also means that a bare plural noun phrase that i s base-generated outside o r the nuclear scope can never get an